dcribb19/travel/README.md

 ## Usage
 - Keep travel_folium.py and us-states.json in the same directory.
 - Create a dictionary with the following structure for each person:
-    - Value of 'states' should be a list of strings of state abbreviations.
+    - Value of 'States' should be a list of strings of state abbreviations.
     ```python
     person = {
         'Name' : 'person_name',